 I’m just stating the truth.
 Every once in awhile a day like that happens, but I’m pretty sure that those days are called “Mother’s Day, My Birthday, and Selfish Me days.”

 In this day and age of the ‘Me First’ mentality, so many books encourage us to have it all.
 Well, it’s not my season to have it all.
-Now, don’t get me wrong, wonderful points were made about taking care of ourselves, and making our homes more beautiful, which I always encourage, but prioritizing my happiness?
+Now, don’t get me wrong, wonderful points were made about taking care of ourselves, and making our homes more beautiful, which I always encourage, but prioritizing my continual happiness?
 As hard as it is to say…

-I am not promised happiness…nor is it guaranteed.
+I am not promised happiness, nor is it guaranteed.

-But absolute, unending joy found even in the midst of those difficult times – absolutely!
+But absolute, unending joy found, even in the midst of those difficult times – absolutely!

 Joy choices are made in the moment by moment, day by day, incident by incident occurrences that determine how our lives are shaped.
 And often, with those joy choices, comes happiness.
 Happiness in the little things.

 I’m tangenting onto another topic.
 Let’s get back to the challenge of finding balance.
 If my desires are at the forefront of those balancing act decisions, it’s never going to happen.
 But when I steward those decisions based on choices that I am called to for my family’s journey, the right track sets its course.